 3. Are some foods BAD?

-Stop telling yourself a certain food is “bad for you.”
+What I am saying is, stop telling yourself a certain food is “bad for you.”

-If you are considering eating food deemed as “bad” and you really want it, then eat it.
+Let’s say you are considering eating food deemed as “bad” like a frosted doughnut, and you really want it, then eat it.

 4. Portion Control

-However, if any restaurant today served us the recommended portions of food, we would complain!
+However, if any restaurant today served us the recommended portions of food, we would feel robbed and complain!